kailash-manasarovar/statement/docs/timeline/2026/june.md

 - These drugs are zombification herbs.
 - They detach the higher mind from the lower mind completely and temporarily (although probably they have caused some humans to go into a permanent vegetative state).
-- The human still has the lower functions available; movement, breathing, etc, and this is how the rapists are able to lead women and children around - and rape babies who show no response on the porn films they make of them - while they're completely unconscious and devoid of any memory.
+- The human still has the lower functions available; movement, breathing, etc, and this is how the rapists are able to lead women and children around - and rape babies who show no response on the porn films they make of them - while we're completely unconscious and devoid of any memory.
 - No speech, or thought, or higher brain activity is possible while under the influence of these herbs.. although it transpires that memories of these events do return after significant amounts of time, which I hope is terrifying millions of shameful men who need to be in jail.
 - My recurring dream of being in the forest and having no identity that started in 2011 in India and was ongoing into 2024 in Dénia is significant and indicative of being drugged in this way on a *very* regular basis.
 - Online stalkers would mention *the forest*, often, as if they wanted me to know what they were doing to me.
-- They mentioned other things as well; such as a razor sharp insert for the vagina which would rip men's penises into shreds, a long tale about someone's girlfriend asking her man if he would sedate her like he does the other girls, outrageous things like this, and I never got it while they were spiking me with hallucinogens and other drugs right on up to October 2025.
+- They mentioned other things as well; such as a razor sharp insert for the vagina which would rip men's penises into shreds, a long tale about someone's girlfriend asking her man if he would sedate her like he does the other girls, outrageous things like this, and I never got it while they were spiking me with hallucinogens and other confusing drugs right on up to October 2025 when I realized it was [a switcheroo porn-scam running live from the conservatory](../../crimes/protagonists/vidal-sastre.md#at-least-six).
 - Letting these people carry on regardless is a crime against humanity.
-- And anything a bit like, *they told us they'd stop*, which appears to be law-enforcement protocol across our brave new world of protected rapists, is an even bigger crime against humanity.
+- And anything a bit like, *they told us they'd stop, they pwomised us*, which appears to be law-enforcement protocol across our brave new world of protected rapists, is an even bigger crime against humanity.

 ## My current view on the world